 Our webinar series

-In the lead up to the UN climate Change Conference of the Parties (COP26) in Glasgow at the end of October, we'll be running our Climate Change Urgency and Action webinar series, to help us understand what actions we can take to make a difference.
+In the lead up to the UN climate Change Conference of the Parties (COP26) in Glasgow we ran our Climate Change Urgency and Action webinar series, to help us understand what actions we can take to make a difference.

-The programme will run across seven lunchtime sessions and will include presentations from outstanding speakers, all of whom are experts in their fields.
-You can find out more about each session below.
+The programme ran across seven lunchtime sessions and included presentations from outstanding speakers, all of whom are experts in their fields.